TjebbeH/Raptor.jl/docs/src/mcraptor.md

 # McRaptor

 McRaptor is the multi-criteria version of Raptor.
-Below we show how to calculate
+Below it is shown how to calculate
-1. a journey from an origin station to a destination station at a given departure time.
+1. A journey from an origin station to a destination station at a given departure time.
 2. All journeys from an origin station to a destination station in a range of departure times.
 3. All journeys from every origin to every destination on a given date.